IronRiders/Constitution/Club Constitution.md

 ## Article 3: Organization

-A student leadership team will govern the Roosevelt Robotics club with the advice and consent of the faculty advisors.
+A student leadership team will govern the Iron Riders Robotics Club with the advice and consent of the faculty advisors.
 The student leadership team is outlined in Articles 4 and 11.
-Each member of the leadership team must be in good standing as a FIRST member for the current FIRST season.
+Each member of the leadership team must be actively participating as a FIRST member for the current FIRST season.

-## Article 4: Officers
+## Article 4: Leadership Team

-The club will consist of one President, a Vice President, a Project Manager, Hardware Lead, Software Lead, Business Lead, Design Lead, Strategy Lead, and a Safety Captain.
+The club will consist of one Team Captain, a VP/Communications Lead, a Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and a Strategy Lead.
 They communicate and organize meetings.

-These officers are responsible for organizing meetings and creating agendas for each meeting.
-Each officer will have meeting responsibilities divvied up in the by-laws.
-Each officer is expected to be present in a majority of the club's strategy and direction meetings.
+These leads are responsible for organizing meetings and creating agendas for each meeting.
+Each lead will have meeting responsibilities divvied up in the by-laws.

+## Article 5: Election Process

-The current officers announce the election two weeks prior to the election day.
+The current leads announce the election two weeks prior to the election day.
 Candidates announce their candidacy no later than one week prior to the election by submitting a written statement and speech.
-Officers are elected by running for the position and receiving a majority of votes from members who are voting, if there is competition for the position.
-Any uncontested position will be filled by volunteering.
-Elections will be held after the end of the build season but before the end of the school year.
-A meeting will be held for the candidates to present their positions, and voting will proceed at the next club meeting.
+Leads are elected by running for the position and receiving a majority of votes from members who are voting, if there is competition for the position.
+Any uncontested position will be filled by a volunteer.
+Elections will be held after the end of Competition Season but before the end of the school year.
+A meeting will be held for the candidates to present their platform, and voting will proceed at the next club meeting.
 In person attendance is required to vote.
-A candidate need not be present at the meeting to run, but must have submitted a written position when they declared their candidacy.
+A candidate need not be present at the meeting to run, but must have submitted a written platform when they declared their candidacy.

-Each Robotics Club Member will maintain their position for the entirety of the year.
-All officers must be actively involved in FIRST Robotics and be in good ethical standing.
-Each officer has the opportunity to be re-elected for the next FIRST season.
+Each member of the leadership team will maintain their position until the next election.
+All leads must be actively involved in FIRST Robotics and be in good ethical standing.
+Each lead has the opportunity to be re-elected for the next FIRST season.

-A Robotics Club officer is expected to meet the responsibilities associated with their position, and, if unable, they may choose to step down.
-An emergency election is held and a new candidate is elected within one month of the officer stepping down.
-If an officer leaves leadership between general elections, they cannot become a lead again until the next general election.
+A member of the leadership team is expected to meet the responsibilities associated with their position, and, if unable, they may choose to step down.
+An emergency election is held and a new candidate is elected within two weeks of the lead stepping down.
+If a lead leaves leadership between general elections, they cannot become a lead again until the next general election.

-If the officer continues to not meet the expectations associated with their position and chooses not to step down, a challenge to the position may occur.
-In a challenge, a Robotics club member runs in a challenge election against the current officer.
-If a simple majority (over 50%) of club leadership vote for the challenging candidate, the current Officer is removed from office and the challenger takes his/her position.
+If the lead continues to not meet the expectations associated with their position and chooses not to step down, a challenge to the position may occur.
+In a challenge, a Robotics club member runs in a challenge election against the current lead.
+If a simple majority (over 50%) of club leadership vote for the challenging candidate, the current lead is removed from office and the challenger takes his/her position.

-## Article 5: Meetings
+## Article 6: Meetings

 ### General Meetings

 Club meetings will start 15 minutes after school ends.
-Meetings will be held every day for work on the FIRST Robots after the club kickoff in September, with larger strategy and direction meetings on Wednesdays.
+Meetings will be held every day for curriculum after the club kickoff.
+When the competition is revealed in January, meetings will be held every day after school to build the competition robot.
+The leads will organize and run update meetings on Tuesdays.
 All meetings will happen in room 217 unless otherwise noted.

 ### Leadership Meetings

-Leadership meetings will be held on Tuesdays (unless otherwise noted) for a maximum of 1 hour.
+Leadership meetings will be held on Mondays from 3:30-4:30, unless otherwise noted.
 Any member can attend these meetings and contribute to discussions, but the leads reserve the right to kick out any member that they feel are not contributing positively to the conversation.
-A meeting agenda will be posted to the team announcements forum at least two school days in advance and a summary will be posted within one school day.
-Both of these jobs will be done by the President, Vice President, or otherwise delegated.
+A meeting agenda will be posted to the team announcements forum at least 24 hours in advance and a summary will be posted within one school day.
+Both of these jobs will be done by the Team Captain, VP/Communications Lead, and project manager (or otherwise delegated).
 In the case of a lead being absent from a leadership meeting, they must appoint a representative to attend the meeting, vote in their place, and inform the lead of what happened while they were gone.
-At the next leads meeting, the absent lead can reopen a discussion or recall a vote from the previous meeting if they wish to do so.
+This should be done 24 hours in advance.

-## Article 6: Advisor(s)
+## Article 7: Advisor(s)

-The Roosevelt Robotics Club's advisors shall be Mr. K Ruff (Engineering and Technology), Mr. J Miller (Math), and Ms. A Myers (Computer Science).
+The Iron Riders Robotics Club advisors shall be Mr. K Ruff (Engineering and Technology) and Ms. A Myers (Computer Science).

-## Article 7: Finances
+## Article 8: Finances

-The Roosevelt Robotics Club is responsible for its finances, organizing the cost of activities, recruiting sponsors, acquiring donations, and managing the club bank account.
+The Iron Riders Robotics Club is responsible for its finances, organizing the cost of activities, recruiting sponsors, acquiring donations, and managing the club bank account.

-## Article 8: Amendments
+## Article 9: Amendments

 To make any amendments to this constitution, a written proposal must be presented to the current President and Advisor of the Roosevelt Robotics Club.
 Amendments can be presented by any club member.
 A decision will be made by the President and Leadership as to whether to present the amendment to the entire club.
 A simple leadership majority ratifies the amendment.

-## Article 9: Ratification
+## Article 10: Ratification

-The signatures of a majority of The Leadership and the club advisors shall ratify this constitution.
+The signatures of a majority of the leadership and the club advisors shall ratify this constitution.

-## Article 10: Amendments
+## Article 11: Amendments

 ### Amendment 1: Bylaws

 This Amendment to the Constitution acknowledges the existence of bylaws and their power to govern the club insofar as the bylaw proposes.

 * A bylaw is passed by a simple majority voted on by at least 7 members of the club, including mentors.
 * Anyone may propose a bylaw.